 The latter is only available with an automatic DSG gearbox and SEAT’s 4Drive four-wheel-drive system.
 For strong pulling power and good economy the diesels are worth considering.
 There are two: the 113bhp and 148bhp 2.0-litre TDIs, while a 187bhp version is no longer offered.
-The economy star of the line-up is the 113bhp TDI, which can return a claimed 52.3mpg, but most versions of the Ateca will return over 40-45mpg, at least officially.
+The economy star of the line-up is the 113bhp TDI, which can return a claimed 64.2mpg, but even most petrol versions of the Ateca will return 50mpg or more, at least officially.

 Every Ateca offers the versatility you'd expect of an SUV and arguably goes further than most rivals in having more than enough space for four adults and, behind them, a large, 510-litre boot.
 That’s bigger than you’ll find in a Renault Kadjar and a Nissan Qashqai.
 However, the addition of four-wheel drive reduces boot space to 485 litres.